-Please note that while BRAT is freely available and reasonably thoroughly documented, that doesn’t necessarily mean you’ll find everything you need to make it work for you or that what we have meets your needs.
+Please note that while BRAT is freely available and reasonably thoroughly documented, that doesn’t necessarily mean you will find everything you need to make it work for you or that what we have meets your needs.
 We try to provide as many resources as possible for free to help you ‘do it yourself’.
-However, if you need more help, it is availble by contacting the right organizations and individuals listed below.
+However, if you need more help, it is available by using the documentation or by contacting the right organizations and individuals listed below.

 Background Research & Literature